aleksandaratanasov/pmd_camboard_nano/README.md

 ========

-This package provides a [ROS][] driver for [PMD[vision]® CamBoard nano][PMD] depth sensor plus a set of processing nodes for outlier removal, normal estimation and mesh generation.
+This package provides a [ROS][] driver for [PMD[vision]® CamBoard nano][PMD] depth sensor plus a set of processing nodes for outlier removal, normal estimation and mesh generation from the data captured by the camboard.

 The driver is packaged as a nodelet, therefore it may be directly merged inside another ROS node to avoid unnecessary data copying.
 At the same time, it may be